WebOfTrustInfo/rwot5-boston/final-documents/gdpr.md

 both controllers and processors — 'clouds' will not be exempt from GDPR enforcement.

-[]{#anchor-5}**Technical Requirements**
+### Technical Requirements

 GDPR mandates in order to ensure a complete solution that protects the user, or data subject, and restricting enterprises can be summarized in the following points.

-● *Availability*: The user should always have access to their data, no matter if it is stored locally or remotely.
+   * *Availability*: The user should always have access to their data, no matter if it is stored locally or remotely.
 The data should be protected from leakages or attacks because it affects availability.

-● *Completeness:* Data and any event regarding its collection and processing should be recorded.
+   * *Completeness:* Data and any event regarding its collection and processing should be recorded.

-● *Confidentiality*: Only parties involved in the exchange of data should be able to see details of that transaction.
+   * *Confidentiality*: Only parties involved in the exchange of data should be able to see details of that transaction.

-● *Correctness:* The accuracy of data recorded should be assured.
+   * *Correctness:* The accuracy of data recorded should be assured.

-● *Immutability:** ***There should be no possibility of changing historical logs.
+   * *Immutability:* There should be no possibility of changing historical logs.

-● *Integrity**:*** The content of the data store should be protected from malicious or unintentional changes.
+   * *Integrity:* The content of the data store should be protected from malicious or unintentional changes.

-● *Interoperability*: Users should be able to combine data coming from various sources.
+   * *Interoperability*: Users should be able to combine data coming from various sources.

-● *Non-repudiation**:*** Interaction with any data should not be deniable at later points in time.
+   * *Non-repudiation:* Interaction with any data should not be deniable at later points in time.

-● *Rectification & Erasure:* Users must be able to change or erase their personal data.
+   * *Rectification & Erasure:* Users must be able to change or erase their personal data.
 They must also be able to make corrections of erroneous data.

-● *Traceability:* Any occurrence of processing data must be traceable and linkable to previous occurrences of processing of that data.
+   * *Traceability:* Any occurrence of processing data must be traceable and linkable to previous occurrences of processing of that data.

 GDPR is the standard proposed by European Parliament to protect European